 \subsection{X-rays}

-Gas in galaxy clusters represent $\sim$10-15\% of the total mass, which can be fairly easily measured with X-rays \citep[e.g.] []{David:1993, Neumann:2001, Vikhlinin:2006, LaRoque:2006}.
-However, gas is generally not included explicitly in cluster lens modeling \citep[with some small exceptions, e.g.][]{Bradac:2008}.
-This is partly due to the fact that in relaxed clusters gas traces dark matter hence it can not be disentangled from the dark matter component.
+Gas in galaxy clusters represent $\sim$10-15\% of the total mass, which can be fairly easily measured with X-rays \citep[e.g.,] []{David:1993, Neumann:2001, Vikhlinin:2006, LaRoque:2006}.
+However, gas is generally not included explicitly in cluster lens modeling \citep[with a few exceptions, e.g.,][]{Bradac:2008}.
+This is partly due to the fact that in relaxed clusters gas is centered in the same region as dark matter hence it can not be disentangled from the dark matter component.

-However, in the Bullet Cluster there is a significant offset between the gas and dark matter distribution.
+However, in the Bullet cluster there is a significant offset between the gas and dark matter distribution.
 Thus, including the gas mass as a separate component of the mass model is essential for realistic modeling the total mass distribution of the bullet cluster.
 Moreover, due to the offset, gas distribution in this cluster has been well studied \citep{Ota:2004, Markevitch:2002}.

-X-ray emission in the intracluster gas is dominated by thermal bremsstrahlung, and it is proportional to the line-of-sight integral of the square of the electron density.
-Due to lack of strongly lensed images in vicinity of the gas density centers we expect that the gas mass in the Bullet Cluster provides only an external shear to the strong lens model.
-However, to compare the effect of the gas mass distribution on the results, we create two fiducial models for the spatial distribution of the total (main+sub) intracluster gas mass.

-For our fiducial model X1, we take the spatial distribution of the total (main+sub) intracluster gas as a spherical model derived from ROSAT HRI measurements resolution of \cite{Ota:2004}, $\beta = 1.04$, $\theta_c =112.5\arcsec$, $n_{e0} = 7.2\times 10^{-3}$ cm$^{-3}$.
+X-ray emission in the intra-cluster gas is dominated by thermal bremsstrahlung, and it is proportional to the line-of-sight integral of the square of the electron density.
+Due to lack of strongly lensed images in vicinity of the gas density centers we expect that the gas mass in the Bullet cluster provides only an external shear to the strong lens model.
+However, to compare the effect of the gas mass distribution on the results, we create two fiducial models for the spatial distribution of the total (main+sub) intra-cluster gas mass. centered For our fiducial model X1, we take the spatial distribution of the total (main+sub) intra-cluster gas as a spherical model derived from ROSAT HRI measurements resolution of \cite{Ota:2004}, $\beta = 1.04$, $\theta_c =112.5\arcsec$, $n_{e0} = 7.2\times 10^{-3}$ cm$^{-3}$.
 And we obtain a surface gas mass map by projection of the $\beta$-model gas density profile: